 There is a maximum period of seven days before a Direct Debit can start.
 It is very important that you discuss with the Rent Officer what payments you should make before your Direct Debit starts, to prevent your account from falling behind.

 When your Direct Debit is set up we will write to advise you of the amount we plan to request and the date the payments will be taken.

 Once your Direct Debit is activated, there is no requirement to complete another mandate when your payment changes.
 The change will be made automatically and you will be advised by letter in advance of the change.
 Payments will only be changed if we send you notification of this.

 Make payments online via the Internet, using your debit or credit card.

 The payment is made via the Council's Online Payments service which is managed by E-pay Capita, on an external website, on behalf of the Council.
 There is no additional fee for paying via the internet.

-Paying at Finance Department, 6 North Ness Business Park, Lerwick
+Paying at SIC Finance, 6 North Ness Business Park, Lerwick

 Paying at the Post Office